catalyst-cooperative/pudl-data-release/README.md

     datapkg/pudl-data-release/pudl-eia860-eia923/datapackage.json \
     -o datapkg/pudl-data-release/pudl-merged/
 ```

+### Extract EPA CEMS and convert to Apache Parquet
 If you want to work with the EPA CEMS data, which is much larger, we recommend
 converting it to an Apache Parquet dataset with the included
 `epacems_to_parquet` script.
 Then you can read those files into dataframes